UBC-MDS/speed_dating_analysis/README.md

 6. To remove all the files and folder created with `make all`, run `make clean` in the terminal.

-**Note1:** VERY IMPORTANT: the containerizaiton solution is self-contained for running analysis and rendering reports, please do not try to activate the `renv` environment when you are using the containerized solution, which can overlay the plain container environment and lead to unexpected errors.
+**Note 1:** VERY IMPORTANT: the containerizaiton solution is self-contained for running analysis and rendering reports, please do not activate the `renv` environment when you are using the containerized solution, which can overlay the plain container environment and lead to unexpected errors.

-**Note2:** If you are using a M2-chip (sometimes M1 too) computer, you will need to emulate an x86/arm64 environment for the container to be successfully running on your computer.
+**Note 2:** If you are using a computer with M2-chip (sometimes M1 too), you will need to emulate the x86/arm64 environment for the container to successfully run on your computer.
 This can be done by enabling Rosetta with your Docker Desktop:

 ![image](https://github.com/UBC-MDS/speed_dating_analysis/assets/143786716/2b569b13-1f6d-4b5c-94bb-2ac38969fd17)